Working with Unit Tests in Project or Solution

 Discovering unit tests in solution

-dotCover adds the Unit Test Explorer window to Visual Studio.
-Using this window, you can explore and run, debug or cover unit tests in the entire solution.
-The window displays all tests from the supported frameworks in the solution.
+dotCover adds the Unit Test Explorer window to Visual Studio ( or , or Ctrl+Alt+T ).
+Using this window, you can explore and run, debug or cover unit tests of all supported frameworks in the entire solution.
 Note that unit tests from a project only appear in the window after the project is built.
-Tests from currently opened files are updated automatically, new tests from these files appear in the Unit Test Explorer as soon as you create them.
+Tests from currently opened files are updated automatically, new tests from the opened files appear in the unit test explorer as soon as you create them.

 - Explore tests in the solution: browse all unit tests in a list or tree view, search tests and filter by a substring, regroup unit tests by project, namespace, category, etc.